DROP: Dimensionality Reduction Optimization for Time Series: DROP: Workload Optimization

-We define the performance of a transformation computed over a sample as the size of the lowest dimensional $TLB$-preserving transform that can be extracted.
-There are two challenges in evaluating this performance.
-First, the size of the lowest dimensional transformation that achieves $TLB$ constraints is rarely known a priori.
+DROP must accurately and efficiently evaluate this iteration's performance with respect to the metric of interest over the entire dataset.
+We define this iteration's performance as the size of the lowest dimensional $TLB$-preserving transform ($k_i$) that it can return.
+There are two challenges in performance evaluation.
+First, the lowest $TLB$-achieving $k_i$ is unknown a priori.
 Second, brute-force $TLB$ computation would dominate the runtime of computing PCA over a sample.
-We now describe how DROP overcomes these challenges.
+We now describe how to solve these challenges.